integrations/terraform-provider-github/website/docs/r/team_members.html.markdown

 Provides a GitHub team members resource.

-Authoritative.
-Sets the team members for the team and removes all unmanaged users from the team.
-This resource allows you to manage users from teams in your organization.
-When applied, the users will be added to the team.
-If the user hasn't accepted their invitation to the organization, they won't be part of the team until they do.
-When destroyed, the users will be removed from the team.
+This resource allows you to manage members of teams in your organization.
+It sets the requested team members for the team and removes all unmanaged users.

+When applied, if the user hasn't accepted their invitation to the organization, they won't be part of the team until they do.

+When destroyed, all users will be removed from the team.

 > Note: You can accidentally lock yourself out of your team using this resource.
 Deleting a github_team_members removes access from anyone without organization-level access to the team.
 Proceed with caution.It should generally only be used with teams fully managed by Terraform.